docsforadobe/after-effects-expression-reference/docs/text-sourcetext.rst

 Source Text
 ###########

-These functions are accessible from :ref:`Text.sourceText` after AE 17.0.
+These functions are accessible on the :ref:`Text.sourceText` object in AE 17.0 and later.

 ----